Public Transit and Air Travel

 There are two ways to get a reduced fare:

-1. People with disabilities can show their Medicare Card to the bus driver or train conductor, and seniors can show any government-issued ID that lists your date of birth (drivers license, passport, birth certificate, Medicaid card, MTA Reduced Fare Card, PATH Senior Fare Card, or PA Senior Transit ID)
+- People with disabilities can show their Medicare Card to the bus driver or train conductor, and seniors can show any government-issued ID that lists their date of birth (driver's license, passport, birth certificate, Medicaid card, MTA Reduced Fare Card, PATH Senior Fare Card, or PA Senior Transit ID).

-2. Show a NJ TRANSIT Reduced Fare ID (Learn how to apply for one below)
+- Show a NJ TRANSIT Reduced Fare ID (Learn how to apply below).

 Apply for a Reduced Fare IDInvisible

-To receive a reduced fare ID, you can apply online, or you can download the application, fill it out, and mail it to the address listed in the application.
+To receive a Reduced Fare ID, you can apply online, or you can download the application, fill it out, and mail it to the address listed.
 If you are eligible, you will receive your ID card in about 4 weeks.

 Note: Individuals with disabilities will need a physician or nurse practitioner to certify their application.
-Download the application, and a physician will complete it and mail it in OR you can upload the doctor’s certification with your online application.
-A physician or nurse practitioner can also certify if you need a personal care assistant to help you ride NJ Transit.
+A physician or nurse practitioner can also certify if you need a personal care assistant to help you ride NJ TRANSIT.

 If you are blind or visually impaired, you can also call 1-973-648-3333 to speak with someone at the NJ Commission for the Blind and Visually Impaired for help.